tsiensesvendomingos/azure-network-protocols/README.md

 <br />

 <p>
-Next we will use Wireshark to filter for DHCP.
+Next, we will use Wireshark to filter for DHCP.
 DHCP is the Dynamic Host Configuration Protocol.
 This works on ports 67/68.
 It's used to assign IP addresses to machines.
-We will request a new IP address with the command "ipconfig /renew".
-Once we enter the command Wireshark will capture DHCP traffic.
+We will request a new IP address with the command "ipconfig /renew."
+Once we enter the command, Wireshark will capture DHCP traffic.
 </p>
 <p>
 <img src="https://i.imgur.com/rJxQlMd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>